NimblePros/eShopOnWeb/docs/decisions/2025-04-24-document-decisions.md

 ---
-parent: "Architecture Decision Records"
 title: Request for ADRs
-requested_by: Steve "Ardalis" Smith
+decisioner: Steve "Ardalis" Smith
-status: "in progress"
+status: Active
+date: 2025-04-24
 ---

 We will implement Architecture Decision Records in the eShopOnWeb documentation.